modabas/ModEndpoints/README.md

 ### ServiceEndpoint

-This is a very specialized endpoint suitable for internal services.
-Together with its client implementation, ServiceEndpoints abstract away all HTTP client and request setup, consumption and response handling.
-By doing so, it enables developers to easily consume remote services with a strongly typed request and response model only by sharing said models between the service and client projects.
+This is a very specialized endpoint which is intended to abstract away all HTTP client and request setup, consumption and response handling when used together with its client implementation.
+Aim is to enable developers to easily consume remote services with a strongly typed request and response model only by sharing said models between the service and client projects.

 A ServiceEndpoint implementation, similar to BusinessResultEntpoint, encapsulates the response [business result](https://github.com/modabas/ModResults) of HandleAsync method in a HTTP 200 Minimal Api IResult and sends to client.
 The [business result](https://github.com/modabas/ModResults) returned may be in Ok or Failed state.